Orange-OpenSource/ods-charts/README.md

 - npm installation:
   - Install with [npm](https://www.npmjs.com/): `npm install ods-charts`
-  - Use in your js files : `import * as ODSCharts from 'ods-charts';`
+  - Use in your JavaScript files: `import * as ODSCharts from 'ods-charts';`
 - Add javascript tag in your HTML page:

 ```html